 In addition to the Outschool classroom, this class uses:

 1 hour per week in class, and an estimated 1 - 2 hours per week outside of class.

 Please see the listed ratings and review descriptions for each class.
 Each class the rating of the content varies.
 Preview content on your own or check with commonsensemedia.org for reviews.

 Former public general education teacher and gifted education specialist

 🇺🇸Lives in the United States

 Hello and Welcome!
 About me: My name is Carie Beth Russell.
-I am the mother of two teenagers, an elderly cat and a 3 year old dog.
+I am the mother of two teenagers, an elderly cat and a forever puppy.
 I live in the Midwest region of the United States with my family.
 I am a former public elementary school...